pattharock/SELF_LEARNING_NOTES/Styling/main.md

 ## Units of Measurement

-While the use of units like pixels or `px` is quite common in web developemnt, this is not the case while using React Naitive with Expo.
+While the use of units like pixels or `px` is quite common in web development, this is not the case while using React Native with Expo.

-A different unit called `Density Independent Pixels` or  `dp` is used since it also taked the precision of screen into account.
+A different unit called `Density Independent Pixels` or  `dp` is used since it also takes the precision of screen into account.
 This is important since screens with lower precision (measures in  `pixels per inch`) may make the content in each pixel display larger than it should, if specifying measurements in `pixels`.
 This may be thought of as using a relative scale of measurement, as opposed to an absolute scale of precision.

 Another commonly used measurement is `percentages`.
-This is more frequently used with stlyling properties like  `widhth` and `height`.
+This is more frequently used with styling properties like  `width` and `height`.

 ## FlexBox

 Responsive styling is a very important part of mobile application development since screen sizes may change based on the orientation of the device.
 As a result `flex` or `flexbox` serves as a very important tools for making components responsive.
 Good news!!
 All components in React Native are flex-boxes.
-We do not have to explicilty set `display: flex`.
+We do not have to explicitly set `display: flex`.

-By adding the `flex` property with the factor number, we distribute the avalable space by the factor provided.
+By adding the `flex` property with the factor number, we distribute the available space by the factor provided.

-Conside the example below.
-The height of each of the `View` is calculates by dividing the avaiable space by the sunm of the factors used i.e. `height / (1 + 1 + 1) * factor`.
+Consider the example below.
+The height of each of the `View` is calculates by dividing the available space by the sum of the factors used i.e. `height / (1 + 1 + 1) * factor`.

     export const styles = StyleSheet.create({
       layout: {